facile-it/facile-it.github.io/content/ita/careers.md

 ![Facile.it - lavora con noi!](/images/careers/banner.png)

-**Facile.it** è in costante crescita e siamo sempre alla ricerca di programmatori da aggiungere al nostro team.
+**Facile.it** is constantly growing and we are always looking for programmers to join our team.
-Questa proposta è rivolta a sviluppatori di grande esperienza, che credono nell’innovazione e sono sempre attenti alle nuove tecnologie e non vedono l’ora di metterle in pratica.
-Siamo un gruppo di lavoro dinamico, giovane e divertente.
+This proposal is aimed at highly experienced developers who believe in innovation and are always attentive to new technologies and can't wait to put them into practice.
+We are a dynamic, young and fun team.
-Siamo più di 100 programmatori e gestiamo numerosi progetti con differenti stack tecnologici.
+We are more than 100 programmers and manage numerous projects with different technology stacks.

-# Cosa offriamo in Facile.it:
+# What we offer at Facile.it:

-* Assunzione a tempo indeterminato con retribuzione commisurata all’esperienza e fondo salute integrativo
+* Permanent employment with remuneration commensurate with experience and supplementary health fund
-* Un team IT giovane e dinamico con una mentalità aperta a nuove tecnologie e processi
+* A young and dynamic IT team with an open mind to new technologies and processes
-* Piani di inserimento e crescita personalizzati
+* Personalized induction and growth plans
-* 1 venerdì al mese dedicato alla condivisione ed allo studio con il team
+* 1 Friday per month dedicated to sharing and studying with the team
-* Budget formazione personale
+* Personal study budget
-* Smart Working 4 giorni a settimana e la possibilità di lavorare in Full Remote Working
+* Smart Working 4 days a week and the possibility of working in Full Remote Working
-* Biblioteca di libri di tecnologia con più di 100 titoli
+* Tech book library with more than 100 titles
-* Partecipazione ad eventi di tecnologia
+* Participation in technology events
-* Ufficio in centro a Milano (MM3 Lodi T.I.B.B.) con sala relax
+* Office in the center of Milan (MM3 Lodi T.I.B.B.) with relaxation room and five-a-side football
-* Convenzioni (bar, ristoranti, palestre, etc.), ticket Restaurant, caffè e acqua
+* Conventions (bars, restaurants, gyms, etc.), ticket Restaurant, coffee and water
-* La possibilità di fare il lavoro che ami in una realtà italiana di successo con un team d’eccellenza al tuo fianco
+* The opportunity to do the job you love in a successful Italian company with a team of excellence by your side

-Se sei interessato, dai uno sguardo alle nostre {{< url-link "offerte di lavoro »" "https://facile.jobs.personio.de/#department-538752" "_blank">}}.
+If you are interested, take a look at ours {{< url-link "Job opportunities »" "https://facile.jobs.personio.de/#department-538752" "_blank">}}.